modx-pro/Docs/docs/en/guide/frontmatter.md

 description: The page description
 ```

 This property is responsible for the contents of the description meta tag.
-And, in the case of the main component file, also for the description in the general list of components.
+And, in the case of the main extra's file, also for the description in the general list of extras.

-### Table of contents
+### Table of Contents

 - Type: `number | [number, number] | 'deep' | false`
-- By default: `2`
+- Default: `2`

 ```yaml
 outline: [2,3]